 Botanical Name: Momordica charantia

-Bitter Gourd is a luscious, climbing vine with slightly fuzzy stems clothed with dark green leaves and yellow flowers.
+Dark green leaves and yellow flowers clothe the luscious stems of Bitter Gourd, a climbing vine with slightly fuzzy stems.
 Popularly known as Karela, it possesses high nutritive and medicinal value.
 It is grown for its bitter tender fruits that are rich in vitamin A, B, C, and are a powerhouse of proteins and minerals.

 Bitter Gourds consumed in any form boost your body’s immunity.
 And in times like today, when COVID-19 is once again on the surge, URJA Seeds is helping you sow and grow wellness.
-We offer high-yielding varieties of bitter gourd seeds such as Jhalri Supreme, F-1 Hybrid US 555, Green Long Special, F-1 Hybrid Pure Green, and more.
+We offer high-yielding varieties of bitter gourd seeds for Bitter gourd farming such as Jhalri Supreme, F-1 Hybrid US 555, Green Long Special, F-1 Hybrid Pure Green and more.

-Here’s a quick guide to bitter gourd farming –
+Here’s a quick guide to bitter gourd farming / Karela farming –

-It is best to plant the seeds using the dibbling method.
+It is best to plant the seeds using the dibbling method for successful germination of seeds.
 In this, sowing is done with the help of a dibbler – a wooden or iron frame with pegs.
 The frame is pressed in the field and lifted, and then 1-2 seeds are dropped in the hole.
-But before this, ensure that the land is plowed well.
+But before this, ensure that the land is ploughed well.
+Use the right gardening tools for sowing the seeds so to have best results at the end from these little seeds.

 - Seeds should be sown at a distance of 40-45 cm.